 EXPERIENCE RATING – A method of calculating group insurance premium rates by which the insurer considers the particular group’s prior claims and expense experience.

-FACE AMOUNT – The amount of the death benefit payable under a life insurance policy.
+FACE AMOUNT – The death benefit amount payable under a life insurance policy.

 FREE LOOK PROVISION – An individual life insurance and annuity provision that gives the policy owner a stated time, usually 10 days after the policy is delivered, in which to cancel the policy and receive a full refund on the initial premium payment.